awfeel7/Scaleform-UI-CSGO/README.md

 # CREDITS

-To Moi's & abandonedpools & DeformedSAS scaleforms
+To Moi (base) & abandonedpools (some things) & DeformedSAS (alphachanger that has been modified using AI for correct work) scaleforms